Top-ranked recipe named "Tomato and Basil Risotto"

 Try this Tomato and Basil Risotto recipe, or contribute your own.
-"Vegetarian" and "Italian" are two of the tags cooks chose for Tomato and Basil Risotto.
+"Vegetarian" and "Italian" are two tags used to describe Tomato and Basil Risotto.

 "This is an excellent recipe.
 I have made this 3 times and each time it turns our terrific.
 Definitely a keeper."- Helle50